Deco&Design

 photo source: aji.co.uk

-Themed design or design with popular, Moroccan or tropical influences will no longer be among the designers' recommendations
+Themed designs or designs with folk, Moroccan or tropical influences will no longer be among the designers' recommendations

-There was a trend a few years ago to decorate the interior of the home based on a theme.
-This trend will disappear from 2019 onwards, with a subtle mix of styles being preferred.
+There was a trend a few years ago to decorate home interiors based on a theme.
+This trend will disappear from 2019 with the subtle mix of styles being preferred.

-Gone are the days when houses were decorated in traditional Moroccan style, when shops sold framed millets, ebony figurines and other decorations from exotic countries.
-In 2019 designers recommend mixing styles to avoid monotony.
+Gone are the days when homes were decorated in the traditional Moroccan style, when shops sold framed miles, ebony figurines or other decorations specific to exotic countries.
+In 2019, designers recommend mixing styles to avoid monotony.

-The popular culture of our own country or of other countries will no longer dominate the whole room, but will only be accents represented by a specific object.
-The recommendation is that objects should be authentic, avoiding copies and imitations.
+Local or other countries' popular culture will no longer dominate the whole room, but will only be accented by a specific object.
+The recommendation is that the objects should be authentic, avoiding copies and imitations.

 NO decoration for decoration's sake, art gallery style walls or huge words on the wall

-The same recommendation to have one authentic, valuable piece of art and not a lot of other small items cluttering up the look of the house applies here too.
+The same recommendation of having one authentic, valuable piece of art and not lots of other small objects cluttering up the look of the house applies here.

 "Better leave the walls white, clean, if you have nothing to say.
-Being eclectic doesn't mean putting paintings on the wall willy-nilly, no matter what.
-To me, it's about channeling your personality so that you create a beautiful space that you can breathe in" - says the New York designer Nicol Fuller.
+Being eclectic doesn't mean putting pictures all over the wall, no matter what.
+To me it's about channeling your personality in such a way that you create a wonderful space that you can breathe in" - says the New York designer Nicol Fuller.

-The same idea applies to the "art gallery" walls, with many frames framing photos or themed paintings.
+The same idea applies to "art gallery" walls, with many frames framing photos or thematic paintings.
 Everything will be replaced by a single large piece, possibly a picture divided into 2-3 paintings.

 Another trend that has had its heyday is decorating walls with large numbers or letters that make up a word.
-For example, in the dining area, "EAT" is written in half-metre letters on the wall.
-In this case, too, it's better to leave the wall white.
+For example, in the dining area, the wall is lettered in half-meter letters "EAT".
+In this case too, it's better to leave the wall white.

 interior design in 2019